2E0PGS/blog/_posts/2020-06-04-mmdvm-modem.md

  - GMSK
 ---

-# MMDVM Modem Hat
+# MMDVM Modem HAT

-I am using a Icom IC-E208 and a "MMDVM_pog" hat to make a GMSK DStar gateway.
+I am using a Icom IC-E208 and a "MMDVM_pog" HAT to make a GMSK DStar gateway.

 ![mmdvm-modem-overview](/blog/assets/2020-06-04/mmdvm-modem-overview.jpg)